Corporate Social Media Use

-MYTH #2: Employees want to share everything you do.
+MYTH #2: Employees want to share everything your company does.

 Social media marketers are just like other marketing professionals.
 Sometimes, they forget that they are not the target audience and apply their own feelings, rather than data, to make messaging decisions.
 It is rare when a marketer is a typical buyer of the product or service that they market.
 So, why is it that we forget about this when we expect employees to share everything that we want them to share?

-Too many novice social media managers expect employees to follow the company Twitter account and Retweet it, yet on the other hand they are disappointed when they don't.
-Employees have a full range of opinions, experience and roles.
+Too many novice social media managers expect employees to follow the company's Twitter account and Retweet it, yet on the other hand they are disappointed when they don't.
+Employees have a full range of opinions, experiences, and roles.
 Why then, do you expect that they will all think like a social media marketer?
 The goal of employee social media advocacy should be to make it easy for employees to share the content that THEY want to share.
 Then learn from the data you can collect with solutions like GaggleAMP to understand which messages employees want to share and which they don't.
-Finally, weigh this data against how effective the messages were in terms of click through, social interactions and lead generation.
+Finally, weigh this data against how effective the messages were in terms of click-through, social interactions, and lead generation.
 In most cases, your employees will have a great handle on what content will "sell" to their own contacts and followers.